Relative double commutants in coronas of separable C*-algebras

-where the $v_n$ are isometries coming from a copy of the Cuntz algebra $O_\infty$ in the multipliers of $\Mbk$, which exists as a consequence of stability.
-The above sum converges in the strict topology.
+where the $v_n$ are isometries coming from this copy of the Cuntz algebra $\O{\infty}$ in the multipliers of $\Mbk$.
 Kirchberg terms this map an infinite repeat.
-This terminology can be justified by observing that the above map is a sum of *-homomorphisms of the form $h_n\colon m\to v_n m v_n^*$.
-These injective homomorphisms~$h_n$ have orthogonal ranges, because the isometries are orthogonal, and thus the range of $\delta_{\infty}$ contains an infinite orthogonal sum of copies of $\Mb$, contained within $\Mbk$.
+This terminology can be justified by observing that the above map is a sum of *-homomorphisms of the form $h_i\colon m\to v_i m v_i^*$.
+These injective *-homomorphisms~$h_i$ have orthogonal ranges, because the isometries are orthogonal, and thus the range of $\delta_{\infty}$ contains an infinite orthogonal sum of copies of $\Mb$, contained within $\Mbk$.
 Each copy of $\Mb$ is embedded as a hereditary subalgebra in $\Mbk$ with unit $p_i:=h_i(1)$.
 Each $h_i$ maps the simple essential ideal $B\subseteq\Mb$ into the simple essential ideal $\bk$.
-Since each individual homomorphism $h_i\colon \Mb\to\Mbk$ is an isomorphism of $\Mb$ onto its range we can embed $\Mbb$ inside the larger algebra $\Mbkbk$.
-We will denote the component homomorphisms by
+Since each individual *-homomorphism $h_i\colon \Mb\to\Mbk$ is an isomorphism of $\Mb$ onto its range we can embed $\Mbb$ inside the larger algebra $\Mbkbk$.
+We will denote the component *-homomorphisms by

 and their ranges will be called \textit{corona blocks\/}.
 The unit of a corona block is denoted~$p_i$.
 Each corona block is an isomorphic copy of $\Mbb$.
 Letting